I was on the Register of Instructors – what does the new scheme mean for me?

 I have the HSE First Aid at Work qualification, how does this affect you?

-We have always, and will continue to accept the full three day HSE FAW First Aid course and the 2 day refresher for BHS Exams, the UKCC and the Professional membership.
+We have always, and will continue to accept the full three day HSE FAW First Aid course and the Two-Day refresher for BHS assessments, the UKCC and the Professional membership.
 If you have the HSE FAW course then we will credit £48 per year or £4 per month (if paying by monthly DD) off the cost of the new membership.

 I am an Overseas Coach, Groom or work for a BHS Approved Centre - what does this mean for me?